IwaoM/chirper-backend/README.md

 ## Setup

-- `configTemplate.json` should be renamed to `config.json` and its values changed with your own MySQL credentials
+- `configTemplate.json` should be renamed to `config.json` and its values changed with your own values